-One of the most common types of metal roofing, is 24 ga. or 26 ga. standing seam metal roofing.
+One of the most common types of metal roofing is 24 ga. or 26 ga. standing seam metal roofing.
 These are metal panels that come in various widths and are seamed together with a special tool concealing the fasteners and creating a water-tight seal.
 This is what many people think of when they picture a “tin roof”.
 However, vertical seams can be done in many different styles and patterns.

 Preformed Metal Roofing Products

 There are also the preformed types of metal roofing products that your roofing professional can use for your new roof, which have a lot of benefits when it comes to the roof on your building.
 They can come in a variety of different styles, which do not have to look like the typical metal roofing.
-Metal roofing that has been form-pressed can look like shake shingles, slate or tile and give you the benefit of having the durability of metal with a roof that looks like it has shakes or tile.
+Metal roofing that has been form-pressed can look like shake shingles, slate, or tile and give you the benefit of having the durability of metal with a roof that looks like it has shakes or tile.

 Corrugated Metal Roofing Panels

 Corrugated metal is a more general term for the different types of metal roofs that come in over a dozen profiles offering a unique look to any home.
 They can be installed with exposed or hidden fasteners depending on the specific type of panel.
-One of the most common types of corrugated metal roofs are 5-V.
+One of the most common types of corrugated metal roofs is 5-V.

 5-V Metal Roofing Panels

-5-V metal roof panels are specifically designed for water shed.
-Designed with a “U” over “V” for a great water tight seal, most roofing companies recommend they should only be installed on a minimum roof pitch of 3:12.
+5-V metal roof panels are specifically designed for watersheds.
+Designed with a “U” over “V” for a great water-tight seal, most roofing companies recommend they should only be installed on a minimum roof pitch of 3:12.
 5-V crimp panels must be installed over a sub-decking with a waterproof membrane.
 The metal end panels should be sealed at the eaves and in the valleys to prevent water intrusion.
 These panels are made of a thinner type of metal (usually 29 or 26 ga. material) making them more prone to oil canning.
 However, they are one of the most affordable metal roof systems available.